 All renters wishing to alter our standard lighting plot

 (changing gels, refocusing lights, etc.) are required to hire our designated lighting technician to make changes and to restore the standard plot.
 Even if you have your own lighting designer or operator to run lights during your show, you will still need to hire our

 in-house person to set it up and tear it down.
 While this does

 add some extra expense to your show, it saves you the risk and potential

 expense of having to replace or repair expensive equipment that is

 broken by someone involved in your production.
 It also makes it less critical that the plot be restored by 11 PM the night of your event.

 SOUND: Speakers: 6 KV2 EX10 speakers on movable stands + EX 2.2 subwoofer (speakers are XLR input/output only).
 Mixers: Allen & Heath WZ3 14:4:2 house mixer and Mackie 1202 VLZ stage mixer.
 Microphones: two Electrovoice ND767a dynamic supercardioid vocal mics; two AKG D3800M dynamic cardioid vocal mics; two Shure SM 57 cardioid instrument mics, and two matched pairs of Rode NT5 small diaphragm cardioid-condensor instrument mics.
 Processing: DBX 166a stereo compressor/limiter/gate.
-Miscellaneous: six boom mic stands, two mono DI boxes, one stereo DI, CD player, cables, snake, adaptors, etc. We have five Manhassett music stands (no lights).
+Fender Twin Reverb '65 Reissue guitar amplifier.
+Miscellaneous: six boom mic stands, two mono DI boxes, one stereo DI, CD player, cables, snake, adaptors, etc. We have four Manhassett music stands (no lights).